evanwill/get-git-b/content/2-install.md

 With our test repository ready on GitHub and Git configured on your computer, we can move on to the basic [Git workflow]({{ '/content/3-workflow.html' | relative_url }})!

+*Note:* one more config you might run in to is for pull.
+Recent Git installations do not have a default behavior set for `git pull`, so the first time you encounter a conflict and merge, you will get a big error message asking which approach you want to use (merge or rebase).
+To avoid this, you can set the old default behavior in your config, which is `git config --global pull.rebase false`.

 {% capture local %}
 ## Create Repository Locally